terkelg/prompts/readme.md

 Default: `() => {}`

 Callback that's invoked after each prompt submission.
 Its signature is `(prompt, answer, answers)` where `prompt` is the current prompt object, `answer` the user answer to the current question and `answers` the user answers so far.
+Async functions are supported.

 Return `true` to quit the prompt chain and return all collected responses so far, otherwise continue to iterate prompt objects.